wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 All intellectual property rights in the Products, including text, graphics, logos, and software, are owned by or licensed to the Company.
 Your use of the Products does not grant you any ownership rights.

 ## 11.2 Restrictions on Use
 Except as expressly permitted, you may not copy, modify, distribute, or create derivative works based on the Products without our prior written consent.
-Unauthorised use of the Products' intellectual property is strictly prohibited and may result in legal action.
+Unauthorised use of the Products’ intellectual property is strictly prohibited and may result in legal action.

 # 12 Privacy
 ## 12.1 Data Collection